evaaan/ProjectM/README.md

 # ProjectM

-ProjectM is a 2D multiplayer game.
+ProjectM is a 2D multiplayer game work-in-progress.

 Directory structure is as follows:
 * The [client/](client/) folder has the Client code